pulibrary/bibdata/docs/indexing.md

 There might be new incremental updates from Alma between the time the full reindex finishes and the index swap.
 Index these latest changes:

-SSH to the bibdata alma worker machine that is used for indexing https://github.com/pulibrary/bibdata/blob/7284a2364a8c1eb5af70f8e79b80a44eb546a4bc/config/deploy/production.rb#L11-L12 and start a tmux session.
+SSH to the bibdata alma worker machine that is used for indexing https://github.com/pulibrary/bibdata/blob/main/config/deploy/production.rb#L12-L13

 ```
+$ ssh deploy@bibdata-alma-worker1
 $ cd /opt/bibdata/current
 $ SET_URL=http://lib-solr8-prod.princeton.edu:8983/solr/catalog-alma-production-rebuild bundle exec rake liberate:incremental
 ```